 - Member demand – Australians want their investments to have a positive impact.
 86 percent of Australians expect their superannuation or other investments to be invested responsibly and ethically.
 Two thirds of Australians (67 percent) who do not currently invest in ethical companies, funds or superannuation funds would consider doing so in the next 5 years.

 - Solid Responsible Investment performance – RI strategies allow outperformance over the longer term and increasingly ESG/RI funds perform as well or better than benchmarks.

 How KPMG can help

-KPMG can provide bespoke Responsible investing and ESG services to suit the needs of individual clients ranging from Policy and Strategy to Implementation and Monitoring.
-Our support typically covers the following areas:
+KPMG can provide bespoke Responsible Investing and ESG services to suit the needs of individual clients ranging from policy and strategy to implementation and monitoring.

-- Integrating of ESG and RI principles into investment strategies
+- Integration of ESG and Responsible Investment principles into business processes and operations

-- ESG assessment of investments in all asset classes
+- ESG assessment of investments across asset classes

-- Assurance of ESG disclosures and RI and other industry assessments (e.g. PRI, GRESB)
+- Assurance of ESG disclosures and Responsible Investment and other industry assessments (e.g. PRI, GRESB)